Topl/muBrambl/README.md

 A Javascript API module allowing users to interact with Topl's blockchain

 # Installation
-To install run "npm install bifrost-lokijs" in your project directory\\
+To install run "npm install bifrost-lokijs" in your project directory<br/>
-Create an instance of lokijs in your JS application by including:\
+Create an instance of lokijs in your JS application by including:<br/>
 var LokiJS = require('bifrost-lokijs');

 License